wedaa/LongTail-Log-Analysis/README.md

 7) I should make a line chart of attacks per day.

-8) I should make a line chart of number of attacks for an account per day.
+8) NOT GOING TO HAPPEN.
+I should make a line chart of number of attacks for an account per day.
 This might be a little ridiculous though...

 9) NOT GOING TO HAPPEN, There are too many passwords and I'd have to make this dynamic, and I'd rather not suck up CPU OR make a bazillion